At the Olympics, North and South Korea unite against a common foe, Japan

 With an Olympic delegation stacked full of dignitaries, hockey players and artists, North Korea has played a surprisingly helpful role in supporting South Korea's hopes for a peaceful Pyeongchang Games.

-But Pyongyang is also lending an Olympic hand in another way: it has employed its singers and its hockey players to stand alongside Seoul in poking fingers at Tokyo.
+But Pyongyang is also lending an Olympic hand in another way: It has employed its singers and its hockey players to stand alongside Seoul in poking fingers at Tokyo.

 On Wednesday, the Korean women's hockey team, a unified group with players from both Koreas, squared off against Japan, the common colonial occupier of both countries.
 It was, like all of the united team's matches, a game with meaning far beyond what happened on the ice.

-"Both North and South Korea, because of their shared history, have negative feelings against Japan," said Hosaka Yuji, a scholar of the South-Korea-Japan relationship at Sejong University.
+"Both North and South Korea, because of their shared history, have negative feelings against Japan," said Hosaka Yuji, a scholar of the South Korea-Japan relationship at Sejong University in Seoul.
 This hockey game, in particular, was a way to "really arouse feelings," he said.

 The difference was obvious from the moment the Korean players touched the ice.
 Previous women's games have been punctuated by chants of "Korea!
 We are one!" and dancing to K-pop tunes.
-This time, the game kicked off with a pounding drum ensemble and fans screamed for "Victory!"
+This time, the game kicked off with a pounding drum ensemble as fans screamed for "Victory!"

 They didn't get it.
 Japan scored first 67 seconds into the game and then again at the 3:58 mark, winning 4-1.

-What seemed to matter most, though, is that Korea scored its first of the Olympics, a slow-moving dribbler from American-born forward Randi Griffin.
+What seemed to matter most, though, is that Korea scored its first goal of the Olympics, a slow-moving dribbler from American-born forward Randi Griffin.
 When it crossed the goal line, ear-splitting cheers erupted in the Kwandong Hockey Centre.

 "The games against Japan, more than anything else, have been something that have brought North and South Koreans together," said Ms. Griffin.